voxel-dot-at/argos3d_p100_ros_pkg/README.md

 rosrun argos3d_p100 argos3d_p100_node
 </code></pre>

-*You can change the camera parameter through command option when inicializing the node*
+*You can change the camera parameters through command option when initializing the node*

 *Use --help parameter to display parameter initialization usage*